philfv9/spmf-server-webclient/README.md

 ---

-## Features

-- Modern **single-page web application (SPA)**
-- Algorithm browser with dynamic loading
-- Job submission interface with parameter support
-- Automatic job polling (live status updates)
-- Job history dashboard
-- Result visualization module
-- Console output viewer
-- Modular architecture (separation of UI / API / logic)
-- Fully responsive layout (desktop-friendly, extensible to mobile)

----

-## Quick start
+## ⚡Quick start⚡

+### 1. Start the SPMF Server

-1. Download the SPMF Server and start the SPMF Server (see [SPMF-Server](https://github.com/philfv9/spmf-server) for details).
-Requires Java.
+Download the SPMF Server and launch it (see [SPMF-Server](https://github.com/philfv9/spmf-server) for details).

+> **Requirement:** Java must be installed.

+### 2. Launch the Web Client

-2. Start the webclient by clicking on `index.html`.
+Click on `index.html`.

+### 3. Connect to the Server

+- Enter server configuration (or use defaults)
+- Click **Connect**

+### 4. Run a Mining Job

+1. Go to **Run Job**
+2. Select an algorithm
+3. Upload a dataset
+4. Set parameters
+5. Click **Run Job**

+The system will:
+- Submit the job
+- Poll its status automatically
+- Retrieve results when ready

+## ⚙️ Configuration

+You can customize the connection settings in `config.js`:

-   Optional: You can also preset the configuration for connecting to the server in config.js by specifying the server hostname, server port, api key (optional), job poll interval (e.g. 1 second), job timeout (e.g. 300 seconds), encoding e.g. "plain) and whether the job should auto-delete from the server after returning the results to the client.
+You can  preset the configuration for connecting to the server in config.js by specifying the server hostname, server port, api key (optional), job poll interval (e.g. 1 second), job timeout (e.g. 300 seconds), encoding e.g. "plain) and whether the job should auto-delete from the server after returning the results to the client.

 ```javascript
   /* ── Defaults ─────────────────────────────────────────────────── */